Take A Training

 Supporting a young person with mental health concerns can be challenging.
 Very often, parents, educators and other adults who care for youth are also coping with multiple issues of their own: physical illness, financial and/or marital problems, their own mental illness or daily stress.
 Having a better understanding of mental health, and the knowledge and skills to address mental health problems are important for maintaining wellness.

-COMING SOON: Online, self-directed module for school personnel
+NOW AVAILABLE: Online, self-directed module for school personnel

 Mental Health and Wellness 101